vmanoj1996/Flow/README.md

   NOTE:
   1. This fork will not output the same data. i2c frame output is modified to suit my needs
   2. This fork won't compensate the angular velocity using its internal gyroscope
-  3. Stable branch of this fork runs at 400Hz(as of March 12,2019).
-But master code runs at 50Hz(the internal flow calculations).
-That limits the maximum velocity that the sensor can measure.